 Because California does not restrict eligibility of most citizens to own handguns or the volume of guns owned, the state's first line of defense against the use of such weapons in street crime is a series of restrictions on the time, place and manner of handgun use.
-California law prohibits the carrying of concealed deadly weapons without a special permit.
-The state law delegates the authority to establish standards and make individual decisions to county law enforcement.
+California law prohibits the carrying of concealed deadly weapons in public without a special permit.
+The state law delegates the authority to establish standards and make individual decisions in Los Angeles to county and city law enforcement and government.
 The goal here is to distinguish uses of handguns that do not pose a special threat to the public (such as storage and use in the owner's home) from uses that pose greater threats to public safety (such as the carrying of concealed weapons in streets and public places).
 The special danger of a hidden handgun is that it can be used against persons in public robbery and assault.
 The concealment of a handgun means that other citizens and police don't know it is in their shared space until it is brandished.
+Concealed handguns are a special problem for police because an armed police officer has no warning that persons carrying concealed handguns are doing so.
+A police officer will be vulnerable to an element of surprise that will not be present if a person is openly carrying a firearm.